Government AI Governance & Research

 What does meaningful human oversight of AI actually look like in operational government settings?
 We are developing measurable indicators and maturity criteria.

-Developing empirical methods for measuring whether AI tools are delivering measurable productivity improvements in government mission contexts — not just technology metrics.
+Developing empirical methods for measuring whether AI tools are delivering measurable productivity improvements in government mission contexts, beyond technology metrics alone.

 ThinkCapital also provides direct advisory services to government agencies and their contractors navigating AI governance, technology investment decisions, and organizational readiness.
 Our work is grounded in the same measurement discipline as our research.